Open to Public

 The Suppliants is an ancient Greek play about a group of refugees who seek asylum in the city of Argos from forced marriage and violence.
 The play not only depicts the struggle of these refugees to cross a border into safety, but also the internal struggle within the country that ultimately receives them, as its citizens wrestle with how best to address the crisis at their border and whether to go to war on behalf of the refugees seeking their protection.

-This event will be captioned in English and Ukrainian.
+The event will be captioned in English and Ukrainian, and audio interpreted in Ukrainian.

-The event will be co-facilitated by Oksana Yakushko and Bryan Doerries.
+The event will be co-facilitated by Bryan Doerries and Oksana Yakushko.

 Support for our digital programming is provided, in part, by the Mellon Foundation.